Right kidney, seen from behind.

 Malpighian capsule and its uriniferous tubule.

 The kidneys are the primary organs of the urinary system in vertebrates.
 The kidneys filter the blood, remove the wastes, and excrete the wastes in the urine.
 About 1,300 milliliters of blood flow through the kidneys each minute (about 400 gallons a day).
 From this blood the Malphigian corpuscles (see below) extract about 170 liters of filtrate a day.
 As this fluid passes down the uriniferous tubules it is almost all reabsorbed.
 Only about 1.5 liters are left in the tubules to carry away the waste products.

 The whole blood supply passes through the kidneys every 5 minutes, ensuring that waste materials don't build up.
 The renal artery carries blood to the kidney, while the renal vein carries blood, now with much lower concentrations of urea and mineral ions, away from the kidney.
 The urine formed passes down the ureter to the bladder.

 The work of the kidneys is much more than just the removal of waste, however.
 Other functions of the kidneys include:

 The kidneys are paired, bean-shaped organs.
-Adult human kidneys, are approximately 12 centimeters long, 6 centimeters wide, and 3 centimeters thick.
+Adult human kidneys, are approximately 12 cm long, 6 cm wide, and 3 cm thick.
 They are situated in the abdominal cavity, just below the rib-cage, one on either side of the spine.
 More specifically, they lie between the twelfth thoracic vertebra and third lumbar vertebra.